Black Moon Clan: Rubeus

 In Sailor Moon R, using an actual UFO rather than a time-space portal, Rubeus is presented in a more negative light as he is less sympathetic to the Specter Sisters and uses their love to take advantage of them as his expendable pawns.
 After the Specter Sisters were purified by Sailor Moon, warned by Esmeraude that Demand is losing his patience with him, Rubeus captures Usagi's protectors to force her into handing over the Silver Crystal.
-In the ensuing battle, Chibiusa destroys the crystal controlling his ship, freeing the Sailor Guardians as they return to Earth.
+In the ensuing battle, Chibiusa destroys the crystal controlling his ship, freeing the Sailor Guardians as they return to Earth as the ship starts to explode.
+When Esmeraude shows up, Rubeus begs her to save him before his ship explodes.
 Esmeraude reminds Rubeus that he has failed too many times and that she is assuming command, before leaving Rubeus to die in the explosion.

 Rubeus appears as a boss in the Another Story video game.
 He is encountered in the past outside of the Ark near the Temple of Venus in Rias.

+In Sailor Moon Crystal, Rubeus' role is the same as the manga.